Empowering Maasai girls, survivors of forced marriage and female genital mutilation, at the Kajiaido Education and Rehabilitation Centre.

 In April 2016 I had the privilege of working with an inspirational group of women from the Dalit community in Rajasthan, Northern India.
 In partnership with the Sambhali Trust, I ran a series of baking and women's rights workshops to help empower these ladies, who face discrimination and abuse due to both their perceived low status according to the Indian 'caste' system and the patriachal nature of their own community.

 In October 2016 baking therapy workshops were run with vulnerable girls and young women in Hanoi, Vietnam.

 It was a very humbling experience to work with young people who were either street kids or had been the victims of human trafficking.

-Tamu Bakery works in partnership with innovative grassroots organisations at the forefront of the fight against gender-based violence, providing training in human rights and running baking therapy workshops.
+Tamu Bakery works in partnership with innovative grassroots organisations at the forefront of the fight against gender-based violence, running training in human rights, delivering consultancy in media campaigning and advocacy techniques, and running baking therapy workshops.

 Currently based in the Middle East, Tamu is working on an e-cook book, exploring the flavours of the region, and writing investigative journalism pieces into human and women’s rights abuses